0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-binaries.md

 ### For sentry nodes

-  - **Port 22**: Opening this to the public is not a good idea as the default SSH port 22 is prone to attacks.
+  - Port `22`: Opening this to the public is not a good idea as the default SSH port 22 is prone to attacks.
 It is better to secure it by allowing it only in a closed network (VPN).

-  - **Port 30303**: To be opened to the public for Bor p2p discovery.
+  - Port `30303`: To be opened to the public for Bor p2p discovery.

-  - **Port 26656**: To be opened to the public for Heimdall/Tendermint p2p discovery.
+  - Port `26656`: To be opened to the public for Heimdall/Tendermint p2p discovery.

-  - **Port 26660**: Prometheus port for Tendermint/Heimdall.
+  - Port `26660`: Prometheus port for Tendermint/Heimdall.
 Not required to be opened to the public.
 Only allow for the monitoring systems (Prometheus/Datadog).

-  - **Port 7071**: Metric port for Bor.
+  - Port `7071`: Metric port for Bor.
 Only needs to be opened for the Monitoring system.

-  - **Ports 8545, 8546, 1317**: Can be opened for Bor HTTP RPC, Bor WS RPC, and Heimdall API respectively; but only if really necessary.
+  - Ports `8545`, `8546`, `1317`: Can be opened for Bor HTTP RPC, Bor WS RPC, and Heimdall API respectively; but only if really necessary.

 ### For validator nodes

-  - **Port 22**: Opening this to the public is not a good idea as the default SSH port 22 is prone to attacks.
+  - Port `22`: Opening this to the public is not a good idea as the default SSH port 22 is prone to attacks.
 It is better to secure it by allowing it only in a closed network (VPN).

-  - **Port 30303**: To be opened to only Sentry to which the validator is connected for Bor p2p discovery.
+  - Port `30303`: To be opened to only Sentry to which the validator is connected for Bor p2p discovery.

-  - **Port 26656**: To be opened to only Sentry to which the validator is connected for Heimdall/Tendermint p2p discovery.
+  - Port `26656`: To be opened to only Sentry to which the validator is connected for Heimdall/Tendermint p2p discovery.

-  - **Port 26660**: Prometheus port for Tendermint/Heimdall.
+  - Port `26660`: Prometheus port for Tendermint/Heimdall.
 Not required to be opened to the public.
 Only allow for the monitoring systems (Prometheus/Datadog).

-  - **Port 7071**: Metric port for Bor.
+  - Port `7071`: Metric port for Bor.
 Only needs to be opened for the monitoring system.

 This guide will walk you through running a Polygon validator node from binaries.